ClonyPDF home

 ICAO Doc 9303 — Machine Readable Travel Documents

 ICAO Document 9303 is the international standard that underpins biometric passport specifications globally.
-It defines how facial images must be captured for automated facial recognition at border crossings.
-Part 9 of the document specifies that the frontal facial image must show the face with no obstruction of the facial features — which, in practical terms, means hair covering any part of the face (including the forehead, eye region, or cheek outline) is non-compliant with the biometric capture standard.
+It defines how facial images must be captured for automated facial recognition at border crossings, specifying that the frontal facial image must show the face with no obstruction of the facial features — which, in practical terms, means hair covering any part of the face (including the forehead, eye region, or cheek outline) is non-compliant with the biometric capture standard.

 ICAO Doc 9303 does not address hairstyles or hair volume directly — it defines the required facial zone and specifies that this zone must be unobscured.
 The standard requires that the face is captured from the natural top of the head (hairline) to the bottom of the chin, with both eyes clearly visible.
 Hair that interferes with this zone — whether by covering the eyes, obscuring the forehead hairline, or casting shadow across the eye region — falls outside the biometric capture standard.